You come to Italy thinking it will be a trip. You leave knowing it was a beginning

 You'll feel that sense of history more upstairs: low wooden ceilings and a narrow little staircase make it easy to imagine travelers from centuries past dining here.

 It's also cooler upstairs in summer!
 They have air conditioning upstairs but not downstairs.
 In summer, that is an important consideration, and downstairs, there are only fans that can be a bit draughty and do nothing but move the hot and humid air around the room.
-My bald husband says they mess with his hair style too.
+My nearly bald husband says they mess with his hairstyle too, or the one strand that covers the bald patch.

 It's not the fanciest of restaurants, and it definitely isn't for all tastes.